 This portal includes the journals and country scientific indicators developed from the information contained in the Scopus® database.
 These indicators could be used to assess and analyze scientific domains, similar to Google PageRank.

 Eigenfactor ranks journals much as Google ranks websites.
 It uses data from the Journal Citation Reports (JCR) database as part of creating the Eigenfactor score.
-It corrects for differences across disciplines and journals in the propensity to cite other papers.
-This site provides rankings for all the JCR journals as well as 100,000 references cited by those journals.
+It eliminates self-citations and every reference from one article in a journal to another article from the same journal is discounted.
+This site provides rankings for all the JCR journals as well as references cited by those journals.

 The Journal Quality List comprises academic journals in the following broad areas: Economics, Finance, Accounting, Management, and Marketing.
 It is a collation of journal rankings from a variety of sources.